• Skip to primary navigation

 Meetings & Clubs

 The following list covering the next two weeks is extracted for your convenience from the master online calendar maintained by the office.
-The list is accurate as of mid-week but for the most up-to-date information, please view the latest forecast of coming events on our website (News/OLLI Calendar).
-Note: All OLLI members are welcome at, and encouraged to attend, meetings of the Board of Directors, committees and resource groups, kick-off coffees, etc. The OLLI office has sent (or will send) emails with links and meeting passwords to club members; you may also log in at the member portal and click on ZOOM CLASS LINKS.
+The list is accurate as of mid-week.
+Note: All OLLI members are welcome at, and encouraged to attend, meetings of the Board of Directors, committees and resource groups, kick-off coffees, etc., bolded below.
+The OLLI office has sent (or will send) emails with links and meeting passwords to club members; you may also log in at the member portal and click on ZOOM CLASS LINKS.

-Sat May 6 10:30 am Tai Chi Club
+Sat Jul 12 10:30 am Tai Chi Club – online

 4:00 pm